MJishere/real-time-pair-programming-app/README.md

 **Live Application Link : http://52.0.61.202**
 # How to Run the Project ( EC2 & on Locally)
+### Note: The project uses Docker Compose, so both services (backend and frontend) run together automatically—no separate setup is required.
 ### Running on EC2:

     1. Create an EC2 Instance on AWS Cloud ( Example - Ubuntu)